 ‘Stranger Place’ had a raw organic sound, just acoustic guitar, drums and bass, and some cello.
 Her second album ‘Keep Walking’ had a more rich, warm, full sound with Emily playing a borrowed violin, viola and cello to create a string section.

 The title track of ‘Keep Walking’ was playlisted on ABC Radio across Australia.
-On a tour of the UK after Emily and Christian’s wedding in 2007, a fan sent a CD to a producer at Radio 2.
-Just before they were due to return to Australia, Aled Jones played Emily’s song ”Back Home’ on his show and Philip Tennant, the manager of the Waterboys, was listening.
+On a tour of the UK after Emily and Christian’s wedding in 2007, a fan sent a CD to a producer at BBC Radio 2.
+Just before they were due to return to Australia, Aled Jones played Emily’s song ”Back Home’ (on the album ‘Keep Walking’) on his show and Philip Tennant, the manager of The Waterboys, was listening.

 Four weeks later, Emily found herself on tour with American legend Don McLean, playing to thousands of people at concert halls across the UK and Ireland culminating in a show at the Royal Albert Hall.
 Tours with Eric Bibb, Glenn Tilbrook and Roddy Frame followed, while Emily and Christian’s cheese customers in Australia were told they were not coming back.